redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_HashGet(RedisModuleKey *key, int flags, ...);

 Get fields from an hash value.
-This function is called using a variable number of arguments, alternating a field name (as a StringRedisModule pointer) with a pointer to a StringRedisModule pointer, that is set to the value of the field if the field exist, or NULL if the field did not exist.
+This function is called using a variable number of arguments, alternating a field name (as a RedisModuleString pointer) with a pointer to a RedisModuleString pointer, that is set to the value of the field if the field exists, or NULL if the field does not exist.
 At the end of the field/value-ptr pairs, NULL must be specified as last argument to signal the end of the arguments in the variadic function.